- What is permissive use car insurance?

 How does permissive use car insurance work?

-Permissive use car insurance offers the same coverages on your policy to drivers you allow to use your car.
+Permissive use car insurance extends the same coverages on your policy to drivers you allow to use your car.
+Anyone driving your car with your permission, either explicit or implicit, will be covered as if you were driving.

 Do all insurance companies include permissive use for car insurance?